Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Introduction

 Let $F$ be a local field.
 One of the important results in quotient branching law is the multiplicity one phenomenon: for an irreducible representation $\pi_1$ of $\mathrm{GL}_{n+1}(F)$ and $\pi_2$ of $\mathrm{GL}_n(F)$,

 which is a part of the Gan-Gross-Prasad problems \cite{GGP12}.
 This is established by Aizenbud-Gourevitch-Rallis-Schiffman \cite{AGRS10} and Sun-Zhu \cite{SZ12}.
 Given the uniqueness of an irreducible quotient, the existence problem remains open for general situations.
-Partial progress is obtained for some special cases such as generic representations (e.g. \cite{JPSS83, GGP12}), non-tempered representations from Arthur packets (e.g. \cite{GGP20, Ch20}) in $p$-adic fields.
+Partial progress is obtained for some special cases such as generic representations (e.g. \cite{JPSS83, GGP12}) and non-tempered representations from Arthur packets (e.g. \cite{GGP20, Ch20}) in $p$-adic fields, and generic representations (e.g. \cite{Ja09}) in real or complex fields.

 Assume $F$ is non-Archimedean.
 Let $G_n=\mathrm{GL}_n(F)$.
 The goal of this paper is to study the branching problem for another important class of representations--standard modules and its Ext-analog (c.f. \cite{Pr18}).
 Precisely, we prove that: \begin{theorem} Let $F$ be a non-archimedean local field.
 Let $\pi_1$ and $\pi_2$ be standard modules of $G_{n+1}$ and $G_n$ respectively.
 Then